 A Homeschooling Blog Post

 This homeschooling blog post was only ever written for private readers.
-If you are here because you found a link in another one of my homeschool posts then welcome!
+If you are here then it is because you found a link in another one of my homeschool posts or I have shared the link with you.

 Before I dive into our story of homeschooling I’d ask you to consider taking the short, fun quiz below and joining our newsletter.